LucasZ99/AI-Hand-Gesture-Recognition/README.md

 This will not work unless you generate your own data and retrain, but the full source code is available.

-For a summary of results, view ECE 1770 Final presentation powerpoint in the repo.
+For a summary of results, view HandGestureRecognitionPPT in the repo.